 First Baptist 101: A Newcomers Class

-Location: Conference Room (Rotunda entrance, up two levels)
+Location: Clemons Conference Room (Rotunda entrance, up two levels)

-An orientation class offered in May and September for visitors and new members to get acquainted with the church.
+This is an orientation class, held in May and November, for visitors and new members to get acquainted with the church.
 Longtime members wondering how they can become more involved are also welcome.
-Participants will learn ways to get involved at First Baptist, what it means to be baptist and some history of the church.
-First Baptist 101 is not a permanent Sunday School option; rather it should serve as an entry point to the life of the church for those who are finding it difficult to find their place of service or their area of involvement.
+Participants will learn ways to get involved at First Baptist, what it means to be Baptist and some history of the church.
+First Baptist 101 is not a permanent Sunday School option; rather it should serve as an entry point to the life of the church for those who could use some help finding their place of service or their area of involvement.

 The Gayle Price Class